LCmaggielam/poc-prefect/README.md

 https://docs.prefect.io/integrations/prefect-databricks/index

 # Advantage comparing to Airflow
-More clear UI, Some setting can be change and set up without coding(user-friendly for user dont have coding knowledge)
+More clear UI, Some settings can be change and set up without coding(user-friendly for user dont have coding knowledge)